stuartmaxwell/djpress-publish-mastodon/README.md

 1. Log into your Mastodon instance
 2. Go to Preferences > Development
 3. Click "New Application"
-4. Give it a name (e.g., "My DJ Press Blog")
+4. Give it a name (e.g., "My DJ Press Blog") - this will be displayed in the toot's metadata.
 5. Select the following permissions:
    - `write:statuses`
 6. Save and copy the access token into the `DJPRESS_SETTINGS`.